 Preventative measures: Unfortunately, there aren't any drugs available to prevent the virus.
 As it's transmitted via mosquitoes, wear a strong insect repellent containing DEET to prevent getting bitten.
 Avoid wearing perfume and aftershave, and dress in light colored loose clothing.
 Although dengue fever usually resolves on its own, if you do get it, you may need to be hospitalized depending on how serious it is.
 It's important that you're monitored by a doctor until you've recovered as dengue fever causes the body's platelet count to drop.
 A platelet count of below 20,000 has an increased risk of bleeding complications.

 02 of 05

 Malaria is another mosquito-transmitted disease that's common during and after the monsoon, when mosquitoes have had a chance to breed in stagnant water.
-The more severe falciparum strain of malaria is the most active after the monsoon.
+It's a protozoan infection that's transmitted via the bite of the female Anopheline mosquito, which is mostly active at night.
+The more severe falciparum strain of malaria is most prevalent after the monsoon.

 03 of 05

 Viral fever is quite common in India during changes in weather.
 It's characterized by fatigue, chills, body aches, and fever.
 The illness is usually transmitted through the air by droplets from infected people, or by touching infected secretions.
 It lasts from three to seven days, with the fever at its most severe in the first three days.
 Respiratory symptoms tend to develop later on and can include a cough and in severe cases pneumonia.

 Preventative measures: Unfortunately, viral fever is easily spread and difficult to prevent.
 Medications are available to treat the symptoms and control the side effects where necessary, and it's a good idea to see a doctor if you get a viral fever.